Skip to main content

 • Location: Norwich City Council, City Hall, St Peters Street

-This medium sized plastic crate contains some useful items to get a play street up and running.
-If you borrow this you'll receive: two 'ROAD CLOSED' signs with bungee straps to secure them, volunteer vests, skipping ropes, street chalks and bunting.
+🪁 This medium sized plastic crate contains some useful items to get a play street up and running.

-Creating a play street is a great way to expand the space in your neighbourhood where your children can play, as well as offering an opportunities to meet your neighbours and feel more connected to your local community.
+Creating a play street is a great way to expand the space in your neighbourhood where your children can play, as well as offering an opportunity to feel more connected to your local community.
 If you would like to start a play street it is well worth contacting the Community Enabling Team for support and advice on: community@norwich.gov.uk

 There is also plenty more information you can receive by visiting: www.playingout.net